mondoohq/actions/README.md

 ```

 ## Suggested setup for public repos
 There are some caveats for public repositories that should be taken into account when setting up actions that should run for forks.
-Below we describe the defualt GitHub behaviour with examples, list the potential risks with it and then provide our suggested solution.
+Below we describe the default GitHub behaviour with examples, list the potential risks with it and then provide our suggested solution.

 ### GitHub default behaviour
 Our GitHub actions require a secret (the Mondoo service account) to be able to run a scan.
 By default, workflows from forks do not have access to the secrets in the upstream repository.
 However, in certain cases it might be required that a secret is made accessible for forks.
 For example, a repository that uses our actions to run security and misconfiguration checks would probably want to do so for forks as well.